NOAA mulls moving start of Atlantic hurricane season up to May 15

 “Many of the May systems are short-lived, hybrid (subtropical) systems that are now being identified because of better monitoring and policy changes that now name subtropical storms,” wrote Dennis Feltgen, a meteorologist and public affairs specialist at the National Hurricane Center, in an email.
 “In 2020, NHC issued 36 ‘special’ Tropical Weather Outlooks prior to June 1st.”

-These unscheduled outlooks, which aren’t otherwise issued until June 1, were issued in response to Arthur and Bertha.
+These unscheduled outlooks, which aren’t otherwise issued until June 1, were issued in response to Tropical Storms Arthur and Bertha.

-In their annual hurricane plan, the World Meteorological Organization announced the National Hurricane Center “will determine a quantitative threshold for adding or removing dates from the official Atlantic Hurricane Season,” and “will then examine the need for... potentially moving the beginning of hurricane season to May 15.”
+In their annual hurricane plan, the World Meteorological Organization announced the National Hurricane Center “will determine a quantitative threshold for adding or removing dates from the official Atlantic Hurricane Season,” and “will then examine the need for … potentially moving the beginning of hurricane season to May 15.”

 There is research to support that warming Atlantic waters in response to the changing climate could become supportive of tropical storms and hurricanes earlier in the season than in years past, making the issue more topical.

-The average date of a season’s first name storm has shifted upward by about a month since 1970.
+The average date of a season’s first named storm has shifted upward by about a month since 1970.
 At first glance, it would be easy to attribute that to climate change — but better technology and satellites in today’s day and age mean meteorologists are able to track and name storms that otherwise may have been missed.
-Subsequently, the shifting date is likely a product of both better detection and warming oceans.
+Subsequently, the shifting date is probably a product of both better detection and warming oceans.

 The preseason storm activity “seems to be, certainly, very attached to sea surface temperature,” Jim Kossin, an atmospheric scientist with NOAA, told the Capital Weather Gang last July.
 “There’s no question about that.”